 Unfortunately, the original version of this edition was badly damaged through time and had to be reconstructed.
 The version pictured is written exactly as the original, with one small illegible word replaced with a question mark.

-Thanks once more to H for repairing this great piece of Club history!
+Thanks once more to Graeme for repairing this great piece of Club history!

 1986 Chronicle – Edition 2:

 The final chronicle that we’re looking at today (pictured below) takes us forward in time by twenty years to the 1986/87 season, as we moved to our current location on John Connell Reserve.

 The brand new clubhouse – the brick one with change rooms and not the multi-million dollar glass one we utilise today – is “superb and the function room is sure to provide a marvellous setting for many happy and relaxing hours for club members and their families.”

 The newsletter was very welcoming to new players, and provided a snippet detailing some history of the Club;